Sasthi Brata

 Sasthibrata Chakravarti (1939–2015), known as Sasthi Brata, was a British-Indian Indo-Anglian writer of fiction.
 He is best known for his best selling novel Confessions of an Indian Woman Eater.

 Early life and education

-Sasthibrata was educated at Calcutta Boys' School, Kolkata and then at Presidency College, Kolkata, where read Physics.
+Sasthibrata was educated at Calcutta Boys' School, Kolkata and then at Presidency College, Kolkata, where he studied Physics.
+After finishing college education he left India and spent his adult life in Europe and America.

 Post literary career

 Sasthibrata lived a checkered life.
 After his literary career, he had worked as a salesman for air conditioners, a lavatory attendant, a postman, a kitchen porter, to supplement his pension.
 He died in 2015 at the age of 75.